8 Best Market Research Methods to Know Your Buyer Better

 8 – A/B Testing

-Ethnography does not stop at observation; it validates knowledge with experimentation, too.
-A/B testing refers to comparing two versions of a product or marketing material.
+Ethnography does not stop at observation; it also validates knowledge through experimentation.
+A/B testing compares two versions of a product or marketing material.

-Using these eight methods in your market research will give you an intricate understanding of your audience, which will help take your marketing strategies further up the ladder.
+Using these eight methods in your market research will give you a deeper understanding of your audience, helping you take your marketing strategies further up the ladder.

 Market Segmentation Analysis